-Like for like provides a practical means of questioning if something is in or out of scope for the project.
-Did the business functionality exists prior to the project?
+Like for like provides a practical means of questioning whether something is in or out of scope.
+For example, did the business functionality exist prior to the project?
 If yes, than it is in scope.
-If no, that the item is outside the scope of the project.
+If no, than the item is outside the scope of the project.

 Practicality of implementing like for like is proportional to the degree:

-- that the technical upgrade does not preserve existing user experience and existing functionality and
+- that the technical upgrade preserves existing user experience and functionality and

 - ease of which the deployment of new features or functions can be turned off or minimized.

 Newer software products are increasingly providing greater degrees of personalization and customization which, technically, support the ability to preserve like for like business functionality.
-From a change control perspective, if the like-for-like change is sufficiently small in either scope or logistical impact than it should not be subject to change control and significant project management and if frequently done, managed as a program.
+From a change control perspective, if the like-for-like change is sufficiently small in either scope or logistical impact than it should be handled as a standard change, and if frequently done, managed as a program with minimal project management.